In Search of the Mufugbens

 The three mufugbens are, mufugbena, mufugbeneity and mufugbenous.
 They are words; easy to understand, difficult to define.
 Tough challenges need genius to define them, yet others stretch beyond intellect’s reach.
-Mufugben’s origin, I sought to discover, almost compelled me to wish I was a genius.
+Mufugben’s origin and background culture, I sought to discover, almost compelled me to wish I was a genius.
 I rejected the wish.
 It could kill me with ease, faster than sound’s speed.
 I have for decades heeded the advice, “Avoid taking on loads that can make me pass wind.”
 Well, pushing out gentle breezes I don’t mind but storms, hurricanes, and tornadoes I loathe.
 He or she without sin cast the first stone.
 I am waiting.

 Mufugben’s etymology is obscure to the academy, making its standard definition problematic.
 Words sprung from the depths of West African culture have a hard time.
 Researchers study them for preservation, before their expected extinction.
 The mufugbens’ origin is ‘broken’; Afro-European.
 By linguistic classification, I am Edoid.
 I have interviewed competent and advanced speakers of Edoid languages.
 The Edoid origins of mufugbens remained elusive to me for many years.
 I shed plenty tears after my long search for the mufugbens ended without success.
 Friends and lovers have dumped me a few times, the mufugbens did it worse.
 They broke my heart then courage.